 Whitney May | Co-founder, Director of Government Services

-Kurt Sampsel is Government Services Associate at the Center for Technology and Civic Life.
-Before coming to work for CTCL, Kurt earned a Ph.D. from Carnegie Mellon University, where his research focused on government regulation of media and communications.
-In addition to his research experience, he brings a background as a broadcast journalist and a teacher of college communications courses.
+Kurt Sampsel is Government Services Project Manager at the Center for Technology and Civic Life.
+Before coming to work for CTCL, Kurt earned a Ph.D. from Carnegie Mellon University, where his research covered media regulation, reform, and activism.
+In addition to his research experience, he brings a background in journalism, teaching, and curriculum design.
 At CTCL, his work focuses on helping election officials use tech to better engage their communities and make voting easier.
-At the center of his work, always, has been a desire to support participatory democracy.

 Richard Simões | Software Developer

 Richard Simões is a Software Developer at the Center for Technology and Civic Life.
 Prior to joining CTCL, he spent several years as a software and database developer in the web hosting industry.
 He has a BA in Philosophy from Texas State University, where he focused in logic and philosophy of science.
-Richard’s academic interest in logic and time spent in industry has led him to develop a strong affinity for Edgar Frank Codd’s relational model of data, and he is overjoyed at how much civic data there is to structure, store, and analyze at CTCL.
+Richard’s academic interest in logic and time spent in industry has led him to develop a fondness for relational data modeling, and he is pleased at how much civic data there is to structure, store, and analyze at CTCL.